 Swigert flipped the switch for the routine procedure.
-A moment later, the entire spacecraft shuddered around the startled crew.
+A moment later, the entire spacecraft shook.
 Alarm lights lit up in Odyssey and in Mission Control as oxygen pressure fell and power disappeared.
-The crew notified Mission Control, with Swigert famously uttering, "Houston, we've had a problem."
-(The 1995 movie "Apollo 13" took some creative license with the phrase, changing it to "Houston, we have a problem" and having the words come out of Apollo 13 commander James Lovell's mouth.)
+The crew notified Mission Control, with Swigert famously saying, "Houston, we've had a problem."
+(Note that the 1995 movie "Apollo 13" took some creative license with the phrase, changing it to "Houston, we have a problem" and having the words come out of Apollo 13 commander James Lovell's mouth.)

 Since oxygen fed Odyssey's fuel cells, power was reduced as well.
 The spacecraft's attitude control thrusters, sensing the venting oxygen, tried to stabilize the spacecraft through firing small jets.
 The system wasn't very successful given several of the jets were slammed shut by the explosion.

 Fortunately for Apollo 13, the damaged Odyssey had a healthy backup: Aquarius, which wasn't supposed to be turned on until the crew was close to landing on the moon.
 Haise and Lovell frantically worked to boot Aquarius up in less time than designed.
 Aquarius didn't have a heat shield to survive the drop back to Earth, so as Lovell and Haise got the lunar module up and running, Swigert remained in Odyssey to shut down its systems to conserve power for splashdown.

 The cold, miserable trip home